-The listing of terms, which normally indicate one is holding oneself out as authorized or qualified to practice law, is not intended to be exhaustive.
+The listing of terms that normally indicate one is holding oneself out as authorized or qualified to practice law is not intended to be exhaustive.
 Experience has shown that the listed terms are often used to misleadingly represent that an individual is authorized to provide legal services.
-The definition of "hold out" is intended to cover any conduct which gives the impression that one is qualified or authorized to practice.
+The definition of "hold out" is intended to cover any conduct that gives the impression that one is qualified or authorized to practice.
 See In re Banks, 561 A.2d 158 (D.C.
 1987).
+The terms "associate" or "counsel," when used in a legal context, convey to members of the public that an individual is authorized to practice law.
+See D.C.
+UPL Comm.
+Op.
+22-17.